Guy de Saint-Gelais: Advancement through execution

 The peace that had brought the second civil war to a close was very fragile, the Catholics were convinced it had interrupted their military victory.
 Catherine for her part, perhaps imagining a new Protestant offensive, looked to prevent a new sedition.
-Nervous, the Protestant leadership withdrew into Bourgogne.
+Nervous, the Protestant leadership withdrew into Burgundy.
 From here they were pursued to La Rochelle by the seigneur de Tavannes, arriving in the city on 19 September.
 On 28 September 1568 a new edict outlawing Protestantism was registered.
 In these circumstances, civil war quickly followed.
 Lanssac fought at the battle of Jarnac where he was wounded.
 However, he gained a simultaneous boon due to the death of the commander of a compagnie d'ordonnance (ordinance company).
 The compagnies previous commander, the baron de Prunay, had been captured at the battle of Jarnac and subsequently executed.
 This compagnie, which was raised from the north of France was supplemented with men from Lanssac's regions of origin, namely Bordeaux and Saintonge.

 On 6 August 1570 he was established as the captain and governor of Blaye.
 He was also the governor of Bourg-sur-Gironde.
 He came to control Blaye due to the death sentence that was imposed on its previous governor (des Roys) for having surrendered the settlement to the prince de Condé.
 Control of these settlements offered control of access to the provincial capital of Bordeaux.
 Lanssac could now tax English ships heading upstream to Bordeaux, and arm naval vessels.

 Sometime around 1569–70, through the favour of his father and involvement of the queen mother Catherine Lanssac became the sénéchal d'Agen and received induction into the highest order of French chivalry when he was made chevalier de l'Ordre de Saint-Michel (knight of the order of Saint-Michel).
 During this period he alternated his time between Paris and the south-west of the kingdom.

 Though the king's brother, the duc d'Anjou had initially been surrounded with men that were of his mother Catherine's clientele (the maréchal de Matignon (marshal of Matignon), the governor of Poitou the comte du Lude and the surintendant des finances (superintendent of the finances) Bellièvre) the young prince was beginning to form his own clientele by 1570.
 This involved men such as the seigneur de Saint-Sulpice, and Lanssac, both of whom were sons of men in Catherine's party.